How to help your children find their strengths and develop their own unique talents.

 It might not be obvious to her that the self-discipline she has learned by practicing her violin daily for ten years helps her in her schoolwork and even her volleyball.

 Likewise—and I have been guilty of this—don’t put your children into a box.
-I have done that a little with Chloe because she showed such an amazing artistic ability from a very young age.
+I have done that a little with my middle daughter because she showed such an amazing artistic ability from a very young age.
 I didn’t realize that I was doing harm in two ways:

 Second, I was making my other children feel that they weren’t good at art.
 No bueno.
 Take it from me, don’t do that.
 Besides, I was wrong.
 My other two are pretty great artists, too.

-Look at what Bria recently did in her art class at school!
-She never showed a real interest in art until recently, and I am chastened, because this is a talent that can and should be nurtured if she would like it to be.
+Look at what my oldest recently did in her art class at school!
+She never showed a real interest in art until recently, and I am chastened because this is a talent that can and should be nurtured if she would like it to be.

 Let your children tell you what they love.
 They know best.
 It’s great to require certain things, like music, but otherwise take your cues from them and let them spread their wings and fly!